 - 1. Depending on circumstances, responsible for traffic control until the arrival of the police. - 2.
-Ensure the building is left in a secure condition if possible.
+Ensure the building is left in a secure condition if possible. - 3.
+Secure extra bedding and linen. - 4.
+Assist with evacuation as needed.

 Housekeeping/Laundry Staff